hapax/hapax.github.io/assets/chuzenji.md

 </figure>

-No insights into the nature of contingency and order, however profound, will conjure up a place to stay the night.
+No insights into the nature of contingency and order, however profound, will conjure up a place to sleep.
 I remember that the cruise terminal had a small konbini, so I hotfoot it back and dawdle in the snack aisle, pretending to be wracked by indecision over different flavours of kabukiage, while I scope out local hotels on the wifi.